Learn more about the right breast implant size that will best suit the results you want to achieve.

-What Are the Drawbacks of Large Breast Implant Size?
+What Are the Drawbacks of Larger Breast Implants?

-- It can lead to unnatural and disproportionate breast size and shape.
+- Unnatural and disproportionate breast size and shape.

-- It can affect your activities of daily living such as running, stretching, or cycling.
+- Negetive affect on your activities and daily living, for example; running, stretching, or cycling.

 - You will need to wear a firmer support bra.

-- Heavy prosthetics can lead to breast tissue damage over time.
+- Over time heavy prosthetics can lead to breast tissue damage.

-- Heavier breast implants can speed up the development of sagging breasts.
+- The bigger they are the faster gravity will take hold.
+In other words, heavier breast implants can speed up the development of sagging breasts.

 - You’ll need a breast lift if you decide to replace or remove your implants because the skin is stretched to some degree.

-The decision to undergo breast implant surgery is very personal and you will need to take your time to assess several factors such as your desired breast implant size to achieve a positive clinical outcome.
-If you’re considering a breast implant surgery to improve your breast profile as well as your self-esteem, schedule a consultation with Dr Patrick Briggs or send in an enquiry form below.
+The decision to undergo breast implant surgery is very personal and you will need to take your time to assess several factors to achieve a positive clinical outcome.
+If you’re considering breast implant surgery to improve your breast profile as well as your self-esteem, you can schedule a consultation with Dr Patrick Briggs or send in an enquiry form below.

 Specialist Plastic and Cosmetic Surgery Clinic in Melbourne